Federal judge to wait at least two weeks before ruling on DOJ's emergency request to block Texas abortion law - KTVZ

 By Ariane de Vogue, CNN Supreme Court Reporter

-Just after the judge’s move, the department asked him to move more aggressively and hold a hearing on September 20 to decide whether the law should be blocked even on a temporary basis.

-The department and critics of the law are desperate to halt it, saying that even waiting until October 1 will endanger too many women.
+Just after the judge’s move, the department asked him to move more aggressively and hold a hearing on September 20 to decide whether the law should be blocked even on a temporary basis, saying that waiting until October would endanger too many women.
+On Thursday, Pitman denied that request.

 If Pitman ultimately issues a preliminary injunction, some clinics could resume providing abortions currently covered under the law.
 But others may decline to do so until appeals to higher courts have run their course.
 That’s because, under the law, a clinic could still be liable if it performed an abortion prohibited by the law while the court’s order was in effect, if that same order was later reversed by a higher court.